• LAUNCH YOUR DREAM

 Right at the start of your dream, you must explore ways to grow your own success team.
 Don’t think of your dream as a one-person entity.
 This doesn’t necessarily mean that you need to spend a lot of money to get help when you are in the start-up phase of your dream.

-8 Ways to Expand your Dream Support Team
+8 Ways to Expand Your Dream Support Team

 1. Mastermind Groups.

 Ugh.
 I know.
 I hate the word too, but don’t limit yourself to a traditional view of what a “Mastermind Group” can be.
-A Mastermind Group can be anything from joining Toastmasters so that you speak better in your online videos to starting a Meetup group that supports your passion (one dreamer started a photography meetup group) to join an online group (think LinkedIn or Facebook) with like-minded individuals who will support your dream.
+A Mastermind Group can be anything from joining Toastmasters so that you speak better in your online videos to starting a Meetup group that supports your passion (one dreamer started a photography meetup group) to joining an online group (think LinkedIn or Facebook) with like-minded individuals who will support your dream.

 2. Feedback Loops.